 What Comes Next?

 We are all on a journey of discovery.
 I have great respect for the ITIL authors, who are human beings like the rest of us, and I know that a number of them are reading and keeping current with Agile theory.
-Axelos itself has released some initial thoughts.
-Furthermore, there is no question that the well-known core operational ITIL processes (Incident, Change, etc.) have added value, not diminished it, in many IT organizations.
+There is no question that the well-known core operational ITIL processes (Incident, Change, etc.) have added value, not diminished it, in many IT organizations.

 But the bulk of ITIL was written 10 years ago; I know that the ideas I have this year are far removed from what I thought back then.
 Simply put, ITIL as a published artifact is becoming outdated.
 New theories and understandings are emerging, led by people like Reinertsen and Mark Kennaley (SDLC 3.0 author, who just released his new book Value Stream).
 In Agile terms, ITIL has been released as a series of very large batches across the decades, with no provision for feedback or ongoing refactoring.
 Compare this to the ongoing evolution of the Agile Alliance’s Guide to Agile Practices.